heitornascimento/Minimal-Todo/README.md

 * Clean Architecture
 * MVP(Model View Presenter)
 * Divides in four modules such as Presentation, Domain, Data and Payment.
-* Payment modules wraps Sumup SDK.
+* Payment modules encapsulates Sumup SDK.
-* All dependencies within build system folder.
+* All dependencies are in the build system folder.

 ## Libraries